Events

 White lights illuminate the stage and blue lights light up Somerset House behind it with the crowd in the foreground

 Jam to live tunes in the centre of the city during the Somerset House Summer Series in the building's elegant courtyard.
-See an exciting lineup of emerging and established musical artists which has previously included Amy Winehouse, Adele, Sam Smith and Everything Everything.
-10-20 Jul
+See an exciting lineup of emerging and established musical artists which this year includes The Flaming Lips, Agnes Obel, The Cribs, Benjamin Clementine, Lightning Seeds and Grammy award-winning saxophonist Venna.

 A photo from the stage of the Royal Albert Hall seating area

-Find stages championing the best of dance music under canopies of leaves at Junction 2.
-This three-day festival combines electronic dance music with a beautiful outdoor setting in Boston Manor Park, with sets from the likes of Prospa, Helena Hauff, Nina Kraviz and Palms Trax.
-25-27 Jul
+Find stages championing the best of dance music under canopies of leaves at Junction 2 for its 10th edition.
+This three-day festival (set over two summer weekends) combines electronic dance music with a beautiful outdoor setting in Boston Manor Park.
+This year's lineup features Nina Kraviz, Jeff Mills, Miss Monique, I Hate Models, Funk Tribu and more.

-Bring the family and friends for a boogie at Uptown Festival in Blackheath, where musical acts including Boy George and Culture Club for 2025, span all the genres and the fun atmosphere brings people together.
+Bring the family and friends for a boogie at Uptown Festival in Blackheath, with musical acts spanning all the genres and a fun atmosphere that brings people together.
 Plus, all activities including rides and meet and greets are included in the ticket price.
-27 Jul

 A birds-eye photo of the Old Royal Naval College with the City of London and Thames behind, the venue for the inaugural Labyrinth on the Thames festival